 Planning is definitely important.
 You need to know what you are getting in to.
 How did you manage to stay close to being on budget?

 Also, sign up for a travel rewards card!
-I’m all about getting the biggest bang for my buck, and tribute my rewards credit card and my airline miles reward card for helping me travel so extensively (miles equal free flights).
+I’m all about getting the biggest bang for my buck, and pay tribute to my rewards credit card and my airline miles reward card for helping me travel so extensively (miles equal free flights).